Without reaching out to Google for an answer, what’s your definition of brand identity?

 By examining your current branding efforts and analyzing their successes and failures, you can spot areas of adjustment and improvement.

-2. Do Some Research on Brands You Like.
+Research Brands You Like.

 Seeking inspiration from other businesses can help you better define your voice, how you want to present your business, and how you should interact with your customers.